encode/django-rest-framework/docs/tutorial/3-class-based-views.md

         def delete(self, request, *args, **kwargs):
             return self.destroy(request, *args, **kwargs)

+    comment_instance = CommentInstance.as_view()

+Pretty similar.
+This time we're using the `SingleObjectBaseView` class to provide the core functionality, and adding in mixins to provide the `.retrieve()`, `.update()` and `.destroy()` actions.

-## Reusing generic class based views
+## Using generic class based views

-That's a lot less code than before, but we can go one step further still.
-REST framework also provides a set of already mixed-in views.
+Using the mixin classes we've rewritten the views to use slightly less code than before, but we can go one step further.
+REST framework provides a set of already mixed-in generic views that we can use.

     from blog.models import Comment
     from blog.serializers import CommentSerializer
-    from djangorestframework import views
+    from djangorestframework import generics

-    class CommentRoot(views.RootModelView):
+    class CommentRoot(generics.RootAPIView):
         model = Comment
         serializer_class = CommentSerializer

+    comment_root = CommentRoot.as_view()

-    class CommentInstance(views.InstanceModelView):
+    class CommentInstance(generics.InstanceAPIView):
         model = Comment
         serializer_class = CommentSerializer

+    comment_instance = CommentInstance.as_view()

 Wow, that's pretty concise.
 We've got a huge amount for free, and our code looks like good, clean, idomatic Django.

 Next we'll move onto [part 4 of the tutorial][2], where we'll take a look at how we can  customize the behavior of our views to support a range of authentication, permissions, throttling and other aspects.